-Research not evaluated by the CEP:
+Research evaluated by the Medical Ethical Committee versus the CEP

 Not all research can be evaluated by the Psychology Research Ethics Committee (CEP).
-Research with human subjects must undergo a medical ethical review if it falls under the Medical Research Involving Human Subjects Act (WMO)1.
-Although deciding whether research falls under the WMO or not can be difficult in some cases, in general research cannot be evaluated by the CEP when the following two conditions apply:
+Research with human subjects must undergo a medical ethical review if it falls under the Medical Research Involving Human Subjects Act (WMO).